7rikazhexde/go-multi-version-manager/README.md

 - When switching Go versions using `gomvm switch`, the selected version persists across shell sessions and `.bashrc` reloads
 - For general Go installation guidance, refer to the [official Go documentation](https://go.dev/doc/install)

-## Prerequisite
+## 📋 Prerequisite

-Please ddd the following Go environment configuration to your `~/.bashrc` file for gomvm to work properly.
+Please add the following Go environment configuration to your `~/.bashrc` file for gomvm to work properly.

 The following functions are enabled by the configulation:

-- Version persistence across shell sessions
+- ✅ Version persistence across shell sessions
-- Automatic version selection based on your saved preferences
+- ✅ Automatic version selection based on your saved preferences
-- Optional latest version checking (disabled by default)
+- ✅ Optional latest version checking (disabled by default)

 ```bash
 # Go environment setup - conditional based on gomvm presence